wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 - playerColor: SETUP

 Output: 1 (true)
-- This needs to be checked for each and every territory to ensure correct initialization
+- This needs to be checked for each and every territory to ensure correct initialization, in the same test.
 ### Test 2:
 Input:
 - relevantTerritory: ALASKA